Poole and District Electric Tramways

 A conductor and a motorman pose with Tramcar No 2 at County Gates — photo undated, but given the pristine condition of the tram, probably taken in the first year of operation (1901).
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 An enlargement of the above photograph showing the conductor.
-His jacket collars and cap appear to bear some kind of script-lettering insignia, probably embroidered; additionally, and surprisingly, there is no evidence of the standard BETCo 'Magnet & Wheel' device cap badge.
+His jacket collars and cap appear to bear script-lettering insignia, probably embroidered; additionally, and surprisingly, there is no evidence of the standard BETCo 'Magnet & Wheel' device cap badge.

 Poole and District Electric Tramways Conductor James Doble.
 Although the photograph is undated, it was probably taken in late 1901 or 1902 as the design of uniform jacket and cap differ from the earliest photographs.
 The double-breasted jacket bears embroidered block-capital system initials — 'P & D E T' — on both sides.
 The soft-topped peaked cap bears an employee number ('27'), above which is a standard BETCo 'Magnet & Wheel' badge.
 James Doble was born in 1882 in Crewkerne, Somerset.
 He probably didn't work on the tramway for very long, as he eventually moved to stay with his sister in Dorset, before emigrating to Canada, arriving on the 7th July 1905.
 He worked on the trams in Toronto (presumably the Metropolitan Street Railway), but tragically died in 1912 when he was crushed by a wall.
 Quite why the mount is from a studio at the opposite end of the country (Middlesbrough) is unclear, as he certainly would not have travelled there with his uniform.
 My thanks to James' granddaughter, Karen Johnson.